What Is The Difference Between Bipolar 1 And 2?

 How can online therapy help those living with bipolar I and II?

-Talk therapy can be an important part of treatment for any mental health disorder and can be extremely effective in treating bipolar disorders.
-No matter which form of bipolar disorder you think you or a loved one may have, speaking to a professional can be highly beneficial.
-A therapist can help you understand your symptoms, work to find strategies to manage them, and offer support as you learn how to navigate either bipolar I or II disorder.
+Talk therapy is an important element of treatment for many mental health disorders, including bipolar disorder.
+No matter which form of bipolar disorder you may have, a professional can help you understand your symptoms, find strategies to manage them, and offer support as you learn how to navigate daily life with the condition.

-Research suggests that digital therapy options can be effective for managing bipolar disorder symptoms, too.
-One recent review of several studies on online and smartphone-based treatment for bipolar disorder found that both treatment options could help patients manage their symptoms.
+Research suggests that digital therapy options can be effective for managing bipolar disorder symptoms.
+One recent review of several studies on online and smartphone-based treatment for bipolar disorder found that both treatment options can help patients manage their symptoms more effectively.

 Takeaway